everpress-co/mailster/readme.txt

 * new: option to pick emoji for subject, preheader and from name
 * improved: refactoring of JavaScript
 * improved: refactoring of action based auto responders
+* improved: campaigns in conditions are now ordered alphabetically.
 * fixed: creating campaigns with feeds which timeout causes empty autoresponders.
 * fixed: redirection error on confirmation
 * fixed: result of empty lists is no longer null